|Nutritional Guidelines (per serving)|

 When ready to bake, preheat the oven to 350 F. Bake for 35 to 40 minutes, covering with foil halfway through, or until slightly puffed and edges are pale golden.

-Sprinkle with sugar and brûlée with a kitchen torch or broil on high for about 3 minutes, or until golden brown caramelized bubbles appear.
+Sprinkle an even layer of granulated sugar and brûlée with a kitchen torch or broil on high for about 3 minutes, or until golden brown caramelized bubbles appear.

 Serve with maple syrup and fresh fruit.

 - Thick slices absorb the batter better than thin slices.